Arctic-Circle-System/datomatic-auto-file-hasher/README.md

 2. [Download](https://github.com/rarenight/datomatic-auto-file-hasher/raw/main/dom-hasher.js) this script to your hard drive.
 3. Open Tampermonkey's [Dashboard](chrome-extension://dhdgffkkebhmkfjojejmpbldmpobfkfo/options.html#nav=dashboard) and drag the script file into it and press "Install."
 4. When you add an entry in DAT-o-MATIC and you click the "Add File" button, you are brought to the File Submit page.
-5. When in the File Submit page, drag and drop the file you want to hash and it will auto-fill out the hash values.
+5. When in the File Submit page, drag and drop the file you want to hash.
+6. Wait for the hashes to auto-populate.
+This may take a while for large files. **I am not responsible for Out of Memory crashes.**